 Sometimes, we are working with multi-layered Photoshop documents and we often reach the time when we have to flatten the picture.

-The reason could you want to apply a filter on the whole of the picture or most of the time we need to merge layers of the image so that we can sharpen the image for print or for uploading to the web.
+The cause could be that you wish to apply a filter to the entire image, or that you need to combine layers of the image to sharpen it before printing or uploading it to the web.

 Sometimes we want to merge layers to move the image to another layout or design.

 But in Photoshop if you flatten your image layer then there is no going back, so simply merging all layers is not the solution we are looking for.

 When we flatten the image, we lose all of our layers.
 And if you save and then close the document after merging layers of the image, those layers are lost forever because we cannot do Undo command, later on, to come to the point where layers are not merged.

 So in this article, first I’ll show you how to merge layers in Photoshop and then I’ll show you an entirely non-destructive way to merge layers in Photoshop, one that’s better.

 You’ll learn how to merge your layers onto a separate layer and keep your existing layers intact!